Where to Eat in Vienna

-It’s also a city that has always had food and drink at its heart, with an deeply ingrained coffee culture, winemaking history, and traditional dining halls still proving an irresistible draw.
+It’s also a city that has always had food and drink at its heart, with a deeply ingrained coffee culture, winemaking history, and traditional dining halls still proving an irresistible draw.
 As we found on a recent trip, however, Vienna’s dining scene is also enjoying a modern makeover, with smart new wine bars, bakeries and restaurants popping up all over the city.
+Vienna is also one of the only capital cities in the world to have several vineyards within its city limits – see the Drink section below for more, it’s one of our top tips for Vienna.

 EAT